 Love motivates us to obey these commandments not only in the letter, but in the spirit.

-A matter of motives
+The great commandment and a matter of motives

 What is very interesting about the Pharisee’s question is that the Pharisee had evil intentions.
 He was not showing love in posing the question about the great commandment.
 He was trying to set a trap to have a reason to accuse Christ.